RomeroBarata/bimba/README.md

 - `KMUS`: _k_-Means Under-Sampling
 - `RUS`: Random Under-Sampling

+### Misc
+- `sampling_sequence`: Convenience function to apply a chain of sampling algorithms to a data set

 ## Related Packages
 Although several other packages implement sampling algorithms they differ to `bimba` in a few ways.
 Below is a non-exhaustive list of related packages broken down by languages.